|

 London

-is a big city and like all big cities the usual precautions should be taken
+and like all big cities the usual precautions should be

 just upstream of the "Cutty Sark".
 I don't want to give the impression